 An explanation of some of the frequently used abbreviations or acronyms you will find in our profession:

 VSDHVS: Our organization: Virginia Society for Directors of Healthcare Volunteer Services.
-The Virginia state professional organization for paid leaders of volunteer service departments, gift shop managers and others who work in a professional capacity to coordinate day to day operations and activities of volunteers in healthcare organizations.
+The Virginia state professional organization for volunteer management professionals, gift shop managers and others who work in a paid capacity to coordinate operations and activities of volunteers in healthcare organizations.

-DVS/DOV: Director of Volunteer Services or Director of Volunteers.
-The position title most commonly associated with our members.
-Volunteer managers, Volunteer Coordinators, or other similar titles are also included as members.
+DVS/DOV: Director of Volunteer Services or Director of Volunteers, referring to any paid volunteer management professionals.
+Managers, Volunteer Coordinators, or other similar titles are also included as members.

 Certifications: CAVS/CDVS/CVA, etc. The professionally recognized designations for credentialed volunteer leaders.
 Certified Administrator of Volunteer Services; Certified Director of Volunteer Services, Certified Volunteer Administrator.
 Designation dependent upon credentialing organization.
 See: Professional Certification Information under the Members-only section of this website.

-SHVL: Southeastern Healthcare Volunteer Leaders.
-The affiliated regional (state level) professional organization for volunteer leaders in the southeastern United States.
-The SHVL holds an annual conference and provides resources similar to the AHVRP.
-See website: http://www.shvlonline.org/page-1289915
+SHVL: Society for Healthcare Volunteer Leaders.
+This national professional organization for volunteer leaders holds an annual conference and provides resources to volunteer management professionals in healthcare organizations.
+See website: http://www.shvlonline.org/

 VAHAV: Virginia Association for Healthcare Auxiliaries and Volunteers.
 The association for Auxiliary leaders and volunteers who support healthcare organizations within Virginia.
 See website: VAHAV.org